Peanuts Don’t Grow on Trees

 There’s so much to learn and love about peanuts.

 On a recent tour of southeast Georgia’s peanut farms, I had the opportunity to witness first hand just how peanuts are planted, harvested, graded, and shelled to make their way to a candy bar, snack mix or peanut butter near you!
-Thank you to the Georgia Peanut Commission, The Peanut Institute and National Peanut Board for inviting me on the peanut harvest tour and arranging access to peanut farmers, researchers and so many other peanut lovers.
+Thank you to the Georgia Peanut Commission, Southern Peanut Growers, The Peanut Institute, and National Peanut Board for inviting me on the peanut harvest tour and arranging access to peanut farmers, researchers and so many other peanut lovers.

 First, let’s meet the pretty peanut plant flower!